Cudham Church of England Primary School

 At Cudham we use a range of materials to support reading including the Oxford Reading Tree, Collins, and other books relevant to the age and stage of learners.
 EYFS and KS1 pupils will have a home-school levelled reading book to read to parents and carers.
 We also aim to encourage a love of books through use of our library, book week and other literacy events, and all pupils are encouraged to take books home regularly.

 At Cudham we use the Literacy Tree scheme to engage, inspire and allow pupils to develop an appreciation of quality children’s literature.
 We use these texts to teach different writing genre and skills, incorporating grammar and punctuation.
 We also use the Talk for Writing approaches and Shared and Guided Writing to enable children to become confident, independent writers.
-Spelling is taught through the No-Nonsense Spelling programme at both KS1 and KS2.
+Spelling, Punctuation and Grammar (SPaG) is taught as part of writing lessons and in independent teaching sessions during the school day.

 At Cudham we value RE within the curriculum; it forms an integral part of the life of the school.
 In RE we seek to plan lessons where pupils learn from religion, forming their own ideas and opinions, as well as about religion by following the Rochester Diocese Curriculum.
 Wherever possible, we try to involve our parish clergy in RE to support the teaching of Christianity.